himansh107/nitjsr_pll_130nm/README.md

 </p>The processors used in our smartphones have various modules inside serving different purposes.
 These modules may include CPU, GPU, RAM, WiFi module, Audio module, and so on.

 </p> The interesting thing is that each of these modules may not run at a particular clock frequency.
 For example, the CPU would need a high clock frequency for performing calculations faster, while the Display module may not.
 </p> This is where a Phase-Locked Loop circuit comes into the picture.
-As shown in Figure 4, a PLL is installed at the clock entry point of each above module to produce the desired frequency at which the module would operate.
+As shown in Figure above, a PLL is installed at the clock entry point of each above module to produce the desired frequency at which the module would operate.
 </p>

 <br>